Our History and Philosophy

 Design IQ is a practical and thoughtful design company.
 Guy Mathiot, the creative director of Design IQ says “I insist that every product that Design IQ develops is aesthetically pleasing, elegant or has a certain ‘flow’ to it’s appearance.”

 “I am impatient with design that does not work – and am my own toughest critic when I see a design on paper or a sample that does not work well.
 Everyday we seek to be better at what we do and love to meet the end customers face to face and hear about their experience with our bags – that way we can evolve products season on season and create products we are proud of.”

 “We subscribe broadly to the Ten principles of good design by Dieter Rams – basically we believe in aesthetically pleasing purposeful design.”

 “We work hard with our suppliers and customers as a team to get the price ‘just right’ and consider the smallest details in light of both aesthetics and cost with the same attention to detail.
 The end objective is to make a product we are confident will sell, and represent the clients brand narrative.”

-“With every new project we start from the perspective – “what do you what the customer to experience and benefit from your product?”.
+“With every new project we start from the perspective – “what do you want the customer to experience and benefit from your product?”.
 At the beginning of the design process we need to understand what your brand’s narrative will be – this is very important.
 We seek to learn about the clients channels to market, and what competitive advantage you seek long before we get involved in the styling.”